bd-j/prospector/doc/prospector-beta_priors.rst

 1. ``"const_phi = True"``

-The mass functions between 0.2 ≤ z ≤ 3.0 are taken from Leja et al. (2020).
+The mass functions between 0.2 ≤ z ≤ 3.0 are taken from `leja20 <https://ui.adsabs.harvard.edu/abs/2020ApJ...893..111L/abstract>`_.
 Outside this redshift range, we adopt a nearest-neighbor solution, i.e., the z = 0.2 and z = 3 mass functions.

 2. ``"const_phi = False"``

-The mass functions are switched to those from Tacchella et al. (2018) between 4 < z < 12, with the 3 < z < 4 transition from Leja et al. (2020) managed with a smoothly-varying average in number density space.
+The mass functions are switched to those from `tacchella18 <https://ui.adsabs.harvard.edu/abs/2018ApJ...868...92T/abstract>`_ between 4 < z < 12, with the 3 < z < 4 transition from `leja20 <https://ui.adsabs.harvard.edu/abs/2020ApJ...893..111L/abstract>`_ managed with a smoothly-varying average in number density space.
 We use the z = 12 mass function for z > 12.

 Galaxy Number Density